-When you are surfing the internet, you have an IP address provided by the ISP.
-Your IP address is static or dynamic depending on the subscription plan you agreed on.
-But, either static or dynamic, the ISP assigns you a public IP address, containing information about you as an internet user.
-This public IP address is the one that gets registered by the websites you visit and by third parties while browsing the internet.
+When you are surfing the internet, you have an IP address provided by your ISP.
+Your IP address is static or dynamic, depending on the subscription plan you agreed on.
+But, whether static or dynamic, the ISP assigns you a public IP address, which contains information about you as an internet user.
+While browsing the internet, both third parties and the websites you visit register this public IP address.
 Therefore, you are exposed to confidentiality risks by using a public IP address.

 If you care about your online security and confidentiality, then you should always hide your public IP behind another IP address provided by your proxy provider.
 Maybe you are asking yourself why you should use a proxy.
 Here are some of the risks you are facing when using a public IP address.

 When you utilize a public IP address, you are providing your actual location, just as when you give your home address.
 While the conclusion may be inaccurate, malicious third parties can combine it with additional information, such as GPS movements and browser history, to determine your precise geographical position.

 Using just your IP address, hackers or cyber attackers can discover a wealth of useful information about you.
 It may not be able to reveal anything significant—only your country, Internet Service Provider, and other basic information.

 But, good hackers have many tools that will use these findings and other surveillance information to find out a lot of important and personal things about you, including your online habits and even your bank accounts.

 While using your public IP address, keep in mind that you have restrictions imposed by your government.
 Without a proxy server, the government can easily spy on and monitor your online activity.
 Your ISP is controlling your internet access, and the government can order your ISP to comply with its regulations.